jbenet/go-netcatnat/README.md

 1. Go (tested on 1.3)
 2. Install `netcatnat`:

     ```
     go install github.com/jbenet/go-natnetcat/natnetcat
     ```

 3. Install `waddell` signaling server:

     ```
     go install github.com/getlantern/waddell/waddell
     ```

 4. You'll need these packages.
 If you've Chrome/Chromium, should already have them.
 Yes, two of these are A/V stuff; natty punches nat holes with ultrasound.
-No, just kidding. natty got pulled out of chrome src, so the code still depends on them.
+No, just kidding. natty got pulled out of chrome src, so for now the code still depends on that.

     ```sh
     # debian package names. your pkg mgr's might differ
     libnss3